SSWConsulting/SSW.Rules.Content/rules/linkedin-maintain-connections/rule.md

 If you'd like, I can put you in touch with my Account Manager for an initial meeting to upgrade to .NET 8?
 :::
 ::: bad
-Bad example: Too salesy, and a bit rude?
+Bad example - Too salesy, and a bit rude?
 :::

 ::: greybox